Singeol/Calculator/README.md

-Calculator C Project with 11 basic functions
+Calculator C Project with 11 basic functions.
 This project is designed to practice the skills of using the C language.
 The C programming language is used, the MinGW-W64 compiler gcc 11.2.0.
 To run, clone the repository and import into Eclipse, or by the src path.
 Build and run the Calculator.c file